 They have never seen the likes of it.
 Elias Alouf experienced a Lebanese childhood and adolescence.
 He is today general manager of one of Lebanon’s most history-rich banks, BSL, which has 155 years of existence under its belt, but in his living memory Alouf never witnessed such an intense cabinet debate as he did in May 2019.
 “For the first time in my life, I see in the 2019 budget discussion that the Council of Ministers is meeting regularly to discuss a single issue.
 What struck me most in this regard was that on one day they worked from 9 p.m. to 3 a.m.
 This has never happened before, and this means that they are serious in tackling the issues of the budget,” Alouf tells Executive.

 Like any banker, Alouf is fully cognizant that the proposed budget’s revenue measures, of which the raised tax on interest income is the most significant one, will hit the banks as well as their depositors.
 “We as [the] banking sector will obviously have to contribute our part under the new budget, and we will be impacted by the planned measures.
 When the state increases the taxation of interest from 7 to 10 percent, this burden does not only fall on depositors who will have their revenues taxed [more than before].
-This measure will also impact the revenues of banks, because the money that I am taking in from depositors is placed with the central bank by way of different interest-bearing instruments.
+This measure will also impact the revenues of banks, because the money that I am taking in from depositors is placed with the central bank and other banks and financial institutions by way of different interest-bearing instruments/deposits.”
 I will face a higher withholding tax on these interest earnings.
 Nevertheless, as banks we will have to adapt.
 Overall, I am very positive.
 What I would like to see in the budget, however, is a view for the future, a view toward profound economic reform,” he explains.

 A qualified positive view on the state’s budget needs, and eventual future reforms and their economic impacts, is also the perspective of Shirine Beyrouti, the head of project finance and syndications unit at Byblos Bank.
 “Everybody will have to contribute their fair share, it has to be the public and private together in an equitable way, with reforms that make sense.
 And the banks are strong enough [for this],” she says.